Ibn Rushd Award 2011 goes to

-The Ibn Rushd Fund for Freedom of Thought is delighted to declare the Internet platform al-Hewar al-Mutamaddin the winner of the 12th Ibn Rushd Award.
-Since 1998, the Ibn Rushd Fund has been honouring people or organizations that have rendered outstanding services to Freedom of Thought in the Arabic World.
-The honorary award will be presented on November 26, 2010 in the Museum for Islamic Art (Berlin) which has cooperated with the Ibn Rushd Fund this year.
+The Ibn Rushd Fund for Freedom of Thought is delighted to declare the journalist Sihem Bensedrine the winner of the 13th Ibn Rushd Award.
+Since 1998, the Ibn Rushd Fund has honored people or organizations that have rendered outstanding services to Freedom of Thought in the Arabic World.
+The award will be presented on November 25, 2011 in the Museum for Islamic Art, Berlin Germany.

 Ibn Rushd Fund for Freedom of Thought

 Fax +49 (0) 30 32664-722